nacos-group/nacos-spring-project/README.md

 **System Property Toggle**

-To maintain compatibility with older versions, we have introduced a system property toggle named `yaml.allow.object`.
+To maintain compatibility with older versions, we have introduced a system property toggle named `yamlAllowComplexObject`.
 When this toggle is set to `true`, the library switches to using `Constructor`, another constructor in the SnakeYAML library that supports more complex object mapping.

 **Potential Risks**